Friday, April 10, 2009

-What follows is a repeat from many a Good Friday at this blog.
-I've always given serious thought when putting this out here again and this year is no exception.
-In the end, I still believe every word in it.
+What follows is a repeat from Good Friday of the last few years.
+I always seriously ponder about putting this out here again.
+In the end, I always come to the conclusion that I still believe every word in it.
 Whether I put it out here or not, the sentiments expressed in the piece are still in my heart.
-So, if God is omnipotent and likes a joke as well - both of which I believe wholeheartedly - I have nothing to lose and everything to gain by re-publishing.
+So, if God is omnipotent, and likes a joke as well - both of which I believe wholeheartedly - I have nothing to lose and everything to gain by re-publishing.

 The only other thing nagging at me is whether or not it's self-serving to publish it again.
 After all, I just said "I have nothing to lose and everything to gain by re-publishing" and that sure sounds self-serving.

 Nah.
-As I say, God knows what's in my heart.
-I might be misguided - I'd say it's 7 to 5 in favor of that proposition - but I have to believe He would find my intentions to be good.
+God knows what's in my heart.
+I might be misguided, but I have to believe He would find my intentions to be good.
 And, as everyone knows, the road to heaven is paved with good intentions!

-I think it's something like that; I may be mistaken.
-Anyway, enough blathering!
+Well, it's something like that.
+Enough blathering!
 Enjoy.
 Or, if you don't enjoy it, be a better Christian than me and say a prayer for my forgiveness.

 I MAY NEED YOUR PRAYERS ANY MINUTE NOW

-It may be Good Friday as you read this.
+It is probably Good Friday as you read this.
 If you're late getting here, it could be Easter.
-If you're really late, maybe it's Christmas.
-In any case, what in hell are you doing reading this crap, you heathen?
-You couldn't possibly believe anything I have to say is divinely inspired.
+If so, what in hell are you doing reading this crap, you heathen?
+You couldn't possibly believe that anything I have to say is divinely inspired.
 Get your ass to church.

 OK, now that the easily-guilted holy rollers are gone, let’s get down to business.